elastic/ecs/rfcs/text/0042-risk-score-extensions.md

 * `category_5_score`
 * `category_5_count`

+### Asset Criticality Fields
+Thes fields represent the designated criticality of the entity being described in the document.

+* `criticality_level`
+* `criticality_modifier`

 ### Risk Explainability
-Beyond the per-category explanations, these fields' purpose is to provide more insight/data for the analyst to further investigate the components of the risk score.
+Beyond the category and criticality explanations above, these fields' purpose is to provide more insight/data for the analyst to further investigate the components of the risk score.

 * `risk.inputs`
   * Generally, these objects are meant as a convenience for one investigating risk; they are the "most risky" inputs as determined by the risk engine, and serve as a shortcut to further investigation.